ukaea/parallel-preprocessor/docker/Readme.md

 For evaluation of parallel-preprocessor, use the smaller image `ppp-centos` instead.

+OpenMC witth MPI is not supported in this docker image, consider using singularity image to support MPI parallelization on HPC platforms.

 ### Get the docker image

 `docker pull qingfengxia/ppp_openmc`  for jupyter notebook way